strongbox/strongbox-docs/docs/developer-guide/getting-started-with-persistence.md

 ## Creating a `Repository`

 All the database interactions should be done through repositories.
-For the compatibility with `spring-data` we use `org.springframework.data.repository.CrudRepository` as a basis for our repositories.
+For the compatibility with `spring-data`, we use `org.springframework.data.repository.CrudRepository` as a basis for our repositories.
 The base class for implementing `EntityTraversalAdapter`-based repositories is `org.carlspring.strongbox.gremlin.repositories.GremlinRepository`.
-Further repository implementation depends on the type of entity, for Vertex backed entities it should be `GremlinVertexRepository`.
+Further repository implementation depends on the type of entity; for vertex-backed entities, it should be `GremlinVertexRepository`.
-In addition to CRUD operations, there is also need the ability to select data using queries.
-Queries could be implemented using [Cypher](https://neo4j.com/docs/cypher-manual/current/introduction/) through  `spring-data-neo4j` and `@org.springframework.data.neo4j.annotation.Query` annotation.
-So the final repository should be a mixin that extends `GremlinRepository` and delegates custom `Cypher` queries into `org.springframework.data.repository.Repository` instance provided by `spring-data-neo4j`.
+In addition to CRUD operations, there is also the need to be able to select data using queries.
+Queries could be implemented using [Cypher](https://neo4j.com/docs/cypher-manual/current/introduction/) through `spring-data-neo4j` using the `@org.springframework.data.neo4j.annotation.Query` annotation.
+So, the final repository should be a mixin that extends `GremlinRepository` and delegates custom `Cypher` queries to the `org.springframework.data.repository.Repository` instance provided by `spring-data-neo4j`.

-Putting all above together the repository for the `PetEntity` will looks like below:
+Putting together all the above, the repository for the `PetEntity` will look like below:

 ```
 package org.carlspring.strongbox.repositories;